A Night in Provence – Robin Hawdon’s comedy of manners, premiered in the UK and Germany to splendid reviews. Latest production, Sonning Oct 2018.

 The main living area of a traditional affluent holiday home in the South of France.
-Wide open-plan space.
-On the forestage a terrace running the full width of the stage.
+Wide open-plan space with small kitchen area to one side.
+On the forestage a terrace running the full width of the stage, with patio furniture.
 Light and shade and Provencal colours everywhere.

 …Now this admirable dinner theatre is reducing audiences to helpless laughter once more with this consistently entertaining playwright’s latest work… makes for a great night out. – Oxford Times